Dozens of vehicles crash on icy Baltimore road, killing two

 The crash forced the closure of the northbound lanes on the highway.
 Photos posted online showed dozens of emergency vehicles and tow trucks on the scene.

 "We do not know when I-95 will be reopened," Ayd said.
-"We urged motorist to stay off the road until conditions improve."
+He urged motorists to stay off the road until conditions improve.

-A winter weather advisory was in effect for the Baltimore-Washington, D.C., area until noon, according to the National Weather Service, as snow and freezing rain gave way to a wintry mix or rain across much of the Eastern Seaboard.

-The NWS said at 10 a.m. that the heaviest weather had moved into the mid-Atlantic and Northeast, while the Upper Midwest and Great Lakes regions continued to see a mix of precipitation.

-Warnings and advisories remained in effect throughout much of the country, stretching from the central Rocky Mountains to the East Coast.
-Dangerously cold conditions, in part due to high winds, were still being reported in the central plains and the Mississippi Valley.
+Warnings and advisories remained in effect throughout much of the country, as a strong cold front moves across the Eastern United States, the National Weather Service said.

-(This story was refiled to correct sixth paragraph to fix the spelling of Baltimore mayor's last name to Pugh)
+Heavy snow and freezing rain will hit the northeast, Ohio Valley and Great Lakes regions while freezing rain shifts from the mid-Atlantic to portions of the northeast, the NWS said.

+Warmer air moves into these areas on Sunday, turning the precipitation to rain, and strong thunderstorms are possible in the lower Mississippi Valley, the NWS said.

-(Reporting By Frank McGurty, editing by Franklin Paul)
+Reporting By Frank McGurty; Editing by Franklin Paul and Chris Reese